 How to Implement These Tips to Reduce Headaches Successfully

 Although it is easy to recommend the above strategies to reduce headaches, it might not be so easy to pull off.
 I find it easier to use a technique that I call “habit replacement” to be successful.
 Instead of doing the activity that is not good for you, put in its place one that is beneficial to you.
-Like this.
-Instead of drinking alcohol, discover a fruity “mocktail” to wet your whistle while you relax on your porch.
-This way your brain gets the relaxation time, and not the booze.
-Here is a list for the above recommendations:
+Here is a list of examples:

 - Instead of watching or listening to the news, listen to music, or watch a show that lifts your spirits.
 If you really bored, you can watch my YouTube channel for brain tips to conquer anxiety.